Choosing Between An Inpatient, Outpatient, or 12-Step Group

 Inpatient programs provide a new environment for individuals who have been abusing substances.
 While 12-step groups are great for meeting other sober people and keeping up with your recovery, they do not remove someone from the environment they started abusing substances in, which can make it difficult for recovery.

 Typically, 12-step programs are more prescriptive than a holistic inpatient program.
-The general 12-step program treats addiction as a disease, unlike an inpatient program that starts by addressing physical symptoms and then moves on to treating emotional and spiritual wounds as well.
+The general 12-step program treats addiction as a disease, unlike an inpatient non-12 stop recovery program that starts by addressing physical symptoms and then moves on to treating emotional and spiritual wounds as well.